-New SEND legislation came into force on 1st September 2014 as a result of the implementation of the Children and Families Act 2014.
+New SEND legislation came into force on 1st September 2014 as a result of the implementation of the Children and Families Act 2014 and the Special Education Needs and Disability Regulations 2014.
 Part 3 of the Children and Families Act concerns children and young people with SEND.
 The legal framework that surrounds SEND is contained in the statute law (the Act), the SEND Regulations, case law and the statutory guidance (SEND Code of Practice 2015).